Obsidian Essay] Why Consciousness: Coming Out of the Cave

 Coming out of the cave.
 Finally.

 I hope you find something useful in it.
-And as always — your own experiences, references, reflections, and suggestions are more than welcome.
+And as always — your own experiences, reflections, and suggestions are more than welcome.

 With much love and light,